Young M.A Gets Cop To Put His Fist Up During Brooklyn Protest: "If You Ain't With Us You Against Us!"

 Young x Protests

-M.A went to her Instagram page last night and unloaded a ton of must-see moments.
+Young M.A went to her Instagram page last night and unloaded a ton of must-see moments from the protests.
 One post shows her trying and getting a cop to put his fist into the air during a Black Lives Matter march.

 “#BLACKLIVESMATTER !
 If you ain’t with us you against us!!!” -Young M.A’s Instagram